-- 4. Click the SAVE button.
+4. Click the SAVE button.

-- 5. Click the OK button to confirm.

-- 6. If the scheme was updated, click the COPY button to copy the updated redirect URI displayed in the message to configure on the external IdP.
+- 5. Click the OK button to confirm. - 6.
+Click the COPY button to copy the updated redirect URI displayed in the message to configure on the external IdP.
 The redirect URI is passed from OIS to the external IdP where it is saved.
 The external IdP verifies that the redirect URI from OIS matches its list of URIs.
 Then, the external IdP knows where to send the response.

-IMPORTANT: Because the scheme is used in the redirect URI, if you update the scheme, you must copy the updated redirect URI to configure on the external IdP.
+IMPORTANT: When changes are made to the configuration in OneStream, you must copy the updated redirect URI to configure on the external IdP.